rightjs/rightjs-docs/docs/en/docs/util/observer.md

     var klass = new Klass();
     klass.onStart(function() {...});

-__NOTE:__ if your class has intersecting methods the shortcuts generator will keep them alive and just skip the name.
+__NOTE:__ If your class has intersecting methods, the shortcuts generator will keep them alive and just skip the name.

 ## Call By Name

 The `Observer` class follows the general 'call by name' feature of RightJS.
-This means that instead of specifying a particular function to observe, you can specify a method name and some attributes, which should be called on the event.
+This means that instead of specifying a particular function to observe, you can specify a method name and some attributes which will be called on the event.

     var Kid = new Class(Observer, {